 Here we see Bengi authenticate himself as being ‘good with skateboards’, one symbol of skateboard punk bands like NOFX, The Offspring, Millencolin and Blink 182.
 These feature in the videos.
 Furthermore, friends shoot their videos and Bengi himself ‘does the design stuff’ and edits the films at home.
 This DIY attitude adds credibility to his punk rock credentials.

 Another discourse evident in band comments is they are different from the mainstream, another aspect of a punk mentality (Cherry and Mellins 2012: 6).
 One way this is done is through band members stressing how small their following is, unlike mainstream bands and bands that play mainstream covers in bars.
 Band members do not believe there is a big enough following in Turkey to create their own scene.
 They claim there are only about 90 people ‘in the scene’ in Izmir (their home town of three million), with only between two and four bands at any given time who are actively playing.
-This is evident in the concerts the researchers have attended over the past few years, where there is always a small but very enthusiatic crowd.
+This is evident in the concerts the researchers have attended over the past few years, where there is always a small but very enthusiastic crowd.
 In fact, the researchers have noted that the audience is made up of mostly friends, an idea shared by Bengi as he recounts the creation of the hardcore scene:

 There was no scene here until about four or five years ago.
 We decided to meet up, so we built up a crew.
-Izmir Core United … we got to meet each other more and we started to hang out always, more than often, like everyday and we started to share what we were listening to what we think about music and stuff ... we started to create a band with each other.
+Izmir Core United … we got to meet each other more and we started to hang out always, more than often, like every day and we started to share what we were listening to what we think about music and stuff ... we started to create a band with each other.

 There is a blurring of lines between ‘the crew’ and band members.
 This is evident in the interactions between fans and the band.
 Fans know most of the lyrics and sing along with the band during performances.
 Bengi and Ertan (plays for OAA and Social Threat) share their microphones with fans as they sing.
 The blurring between fan and band includes common concerns.
 Ozan Varlı is one of ‘the crew’.
 He is also pessimistic about the scene, blaming its lack of growth and popularity on bar owners: